NBK 106: Keerthy Suresh To Romance Balakrishna?

 Coming back to Keerthy, she is working on 'Miss India' and the much-hyped Maidaan, which marks her Bollywood debut.

-On the other hand, Balakrishna is awaiting the release of Ruler, directed by ace director KS Ravikumar .
+On the other hand, Balakrishna is awaiting the release of Ruler, directed by ace director KS Ravikumar.
 The flick features the reel NTR in the role of a dangerous cop and this has created a buzz among fans.
 The action-drama has Vedhika and Sonal Chauhan as the leading ladies.

 Keerthy Suresh Not Getting Tollywood Offers As She Is Reluctant To Do Glamorous Roles?